husarion/heat-follower-robot/README.md

 ### ROS2 Python Node

-A simple node was written in Python to process the input thermal image and steer the robot.
+A simple node was written in Python to process the input thermal image with OpenCV and steer the robot.
+When a heat source is detected, this node sends rotational and linear speed via `/cmd_vel` topic.

 ### ROS Description